|Women's Farm and Garden Association|

 In the following you can view a National Trust video with a WRAGS trainee talking about her training:

-The Women’s Farm and Garden Association is the charity to join if growing is your concern in life.
-If your need is for education, then cultivate your skills with this specialist organisation and register for the unique partnership ‘Women Returners to Amenity Gardening Scheme’.
+The WFGA is the charity to join if growing is your concern in life.
+If your need is for education, then cultivate your skills with this specialist organisation and register for the unique partnership ‘Work and Retrain As a Gardener Scheme’.
 Training, employment and advancement for those working on the land have been the key aims that have underpinned the WFGA for over a hundred years.
 Members of the Association have been the ‘movers and shakers’ of their generation and have included Gertrude Jekyll, Eve Balfour, Brenda Colvin, Beatrix Havergal, Katherine Courtauld and Louisa Wilkins, the member credited with the concept of forming an army of women working on the land to combat labour shortages during the First World War.
 Royal patronage has been awarded to the work of this organisation – our first President was Princess Louise, Duchess of Argyll.
-In 1959 Queen Elizabeth, the Queen Mother, visited in celebration of the Diamond Jubilee and Prince Charles is one of our Garden Owners on the Women Returners to Amenity Gardening Scheme.
+In 1959 Queen Elizabeth, the Queen Mother, visited in celebration of the Diamond Jubilee and Prince Charles is one of our Garden Owners on the Work and Retrain As a Gardener Scheme.

-So many schemes and opportunities have been set up over the years – the Employment Bureau, a bold and innovative step at a time when it was considered a daring experiment to employ a woman gardener; the Women's National Land Service Corps which formed the basis of the Women's Land Army; an Outfit Department - supplying boots, shoes, overalls and breeches in small sizes not available elsewhere; a Smallholdings Project - where members gained practical experience of commercial growing; a Garden Apprenticeship Scheme for school leavers; the Careers Advisory Service; a Travel Bursary; the Women Returners to Amenity Gardening Scheme; the development of Specialist Activities and now the launch of the Christine Ladley Fund – supporting members to further their education, learn specialist skills, travel and design projects to help schools and local communities.
+So many schemes and opportunities have been set up over the years – the Employment Bureau, a bold and innovative step at a time when it was considered a daring experiment to employ a woman gardener; the Women's National Land Service Corps which formed the basis of the Women's Land Army; an Outfit Department - supplying boots, shoes, overalls and breeches in small sizes not available elsewhere; a Smallholdings Project - where members gained practical experience of commercial growing; a Garden Apprenticeship Scheme for school leavers; the Careers Advisory Service; a Travel Bursary; the Work and Retrain As a Gardener Scheme; the development of Specialist Activities, the launch of the Christine Ladley Fund – supporting members to further their education, learn specialist skills, travel and design projects to help schools and local communities and the latest project The Garden Recruitment Network.

 Follow us on Twitter on https://twitter.com/WFGA_